S-furi/lsp-presentation/content/home/sec-2.md

 ---

 ### Initializing the Language Server
-Once we succesfully launch a client instance, we must start the initialization procedure before any other requst.
+Once we successfully launch a client instance, we must start the initialization procedure before any other request.
 In this phase we specify the `WorkspaceFolder` and `ClientCapabilities` (later), upon which the server will respond with his capabilities.

 The initialization procedure can end only when, upon receiving server's